If You Can’t Make It To The Farmers Market, WildKale Wants To Bring It To You

 Jakimovska, who came to café ownership after a stint at Lehman Brothers, sees serious financial opportunity in using that existing network instead of building her own.
 The company currently has offerings from roughly 20 small to mid-size farms scattered around New York, New Jersey, Connecticut, and Pennsylvania, whose coverage area blankets much of the Northeast.
 To make that on-demand transit economical, the minimum order for customers is $30 worth of merchandise per delivery, plus a $5.99 shipping fee.

-The pricing is similar to what such groceries might go for a traditional farmers market.
+The pricing is similar to what such groceries might sell for at traditional farmers markets.
 Apples from some vendors range from $1.80 to $3.50 per pound depending on varietal with pears at about $2.50 per pound and blueberries around $4 per pint.

 The concept works a lot like GrubHub or Seamless; farmers and customers can sign up for the service for free, with the company charging farmers a commission of about 25% per transaction, covering all box and transportation costs, credit card processing fees and, of course, operating and maintenance costs for the platform that makes business run smoothly.
 The back-end tech enables farmers to display what they have available each day, and batches orders in a way that allows them to be filled all at once while automatically generating shipping labels and notifying UPS that there’s a pickup waiting.